efesurekli/EnfluxUnitySDK/README.md

 &nbsp;
 ## FAQs
 ------

-<b>Q:</b> <i>Can I use different 3D models?</i>
+<b>Can I use different 3D models?</b>

-<b>A:</b> Right now, your character must be rigged in the same hierarchy as our provided character with no rotations applied to the limb joints for the `RigMapper` script to work properly.
+Your character must be rigged in the same hierarchy as our provided character with no rotations applied to the limb joints for the `RigMapper` script to work properly.
 We have successfully tested different rigs/models internally, and it's on our roadmap to add support for other rigs.

-<b>Q:</b> <i>Can I use multiple suits at once?</i>
+<b>Can I use multiple suits at once?</b>

-<b>A:</b> This is not currently supported yet.
+This is not currently supported yet.
 You're more than free to create a networked experience to use several suits, however.

+<b>Does your suit do positional tracking?
+Can I track my fingers too? </ib>

+We include support for positional tracking via the Oculus Rift headset or HTC Vive headset as part of our SDK.
+For other tracking solutions, you will need to integrate with that platform's SDK.

 &nbsp;
 ## License And Copyright